djraivis/rai.run/src/pages/posts/countOccurrences.md

 ---
 description: >-
-  Write a function called `countOccurrences()` that takes in a string and a character and returns the number of occurrences of that character in the string.
+  That takes in a string and a character and returns the number of occurrences of that character in the string.
 slug: countOccurrences
 public: true
 layout: ../../layouts/BlogPost.astro
 title: Count Occurrences
 createdAt: 1705018772359
-updatedAt: 1705019383268
+updatedAt: 1710081716149
 tags:
   - JavaScript
-heroImage: /posts/countOccurrences_thumbnail.png
+heroImage: /posts/countOccurrences_thumbnail.jpg
 ---
+# Count Occurrences

 ### Function Signature